Key Applications of Semantic Segmentation

 a) Common Metrics for Semantic Segmentation

-Evaluating semantic segmentation models requires specific metrics that assess pixel-level accuracy and overlap between predicted and ground truth segments.
+Special metrics must be used to evaluate semantic segmentation models because they determine pixel-level accuracy and predictive segments compared to ground truth segments.
 The most common metrics include:

 b) Benchmarking Datasets

-- ADE20K: A diverse dataset for scene parsing and segmentation across a wide range of environments.
+ADE20K serves as a diverse collection for scene parsing and segmentation across different environments.

 Future Directions and Challenges